The Department of Communities provides accommodation for Government employees under its Government Regional Officers’ Housing (GROH) Program.

 The State Government is committed to the effective delivery of public services to people in regional and remote Western Australia.
 These services are delivered by public sector employees (such as teachers, health workers and police) who either reside or relocate to live in these areas.
 As a result, the availability of suitable housing is an important issue which can directly affect the provision of essential services.

-To support the achievement of government objectives, the Housing Authority provides housing to facilitate the attraction and retention of staff in regional and remote locations.
-The Housing Authority leases properties to government agencies.
+To support the achievement of government objectives, the Department provides housing to facilitate the attraction and retention of staff in regional and remote locations.
+The Department leases properties to government agencies.
 These properties are sub-leased to government employees at the discretion of their employing agency

 Why is GROH unique?

 Unlike a standard tenancy agreement, GROH accommodation is not provided directly to the government employee (i.e. tenant).
-The Housing Authority (via the GROH Program) leases properties to government agencies at full market or cost rent.
+The Department (via the GROH Program) leases properties to government agencies at full market or cost rent.
 The Agency sub-leases the property to their eligible employees at a subsidised rate.

 Who does what?